-In her fellowship role, Jenifer will help build EdAllies’ capacity to shape strong, student-centered education policy.
-Jenifer will utilize her education policymaking expertise to inform and advance EdAllies’ advocacy strategy and educate partners, policymakers, and the community about opportunities to advance meaningful change for young Minnesotans.
+Jenifer helps build EdAllies’ capacity to shape strong, student-centered education policy.
+She uses her education policymaking expertise to inform and advance EdAllies’ advocacy strategy and educate partners, policymakers, and the community about opportunities to advance meaningful change for young Minnesotans.

 Jenifer is a former member of the Minnesota House of Representatives, serving for five terms from 2009-2019, representing Eden Prairie.
 While in the House, Jenifer served on the Tax, Commerce, Ways and Means, and Education Policy Committees.
 In 2015, she was named Chair of the Education Finance Committee, a leadership position she held for four years, through the end of her legislative service.
 Her legislative accomplishments include numerous education reforms, including ending statutory Last In First Out layoff policies for teachers, developing early childhood education scholarships for under-resourced children, and promoting mentorship programs.